programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 mailuG = createGallery('textures/Mailu.jpg');
 dimiriG = createGallery('textures/Dimiri.jpg');
 louisadeG= createGallery('textures/Louisade.jpg');
-yabobG = createGallery( 'textures/Yabob.jpg');
+yabobG = createGallery('textures/Yabob.jpg');
-scene.add( adzeraG, aibomG, mailuG, dimiriG, louisadeG, yabobG);
+scene.add(adzeraG, aibomG, mailuG, dimiriG, louisadeG, yabobG);
 ```

 Next a plane for the map is needed.
-As planes are added 'upright' by default, this plane has to be rotated 90 degrees (- Math.PI /2) around the x axis.
+As planes are added 'upright' by default, this plane has to be rotated 90 degrees (- Math.PI/2) around the x axis.
 'Math' is a JavaScript object, which has properties, including Math.PI (i.e. π, 3.141), and methods, including Math.random() (used later in the lesson).
 See the [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for more properties and methods.

 Three.js uses [radians](https://en.wikipedia.org/wiki/Radian) for its rotational units.
 As π (3.141) radians is 180 degrees, 90 degrees is Math.PI/2.
 Rotation occurs in the counter-clockwise direction (when 'looking' towards the negative axis values), so for the way this scene is set up, the rotation of the plane for the geographical map must be -Math.PI/2 around the x axis to have the 'front' of the panel facing upwards.